apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 - update an existing coordinate pair
 - delete an existing coordinate pair

 Phys Locations
 --------------
-A table of physical locations which may be assigned to servers and :term:`Cache Group`\ s, typically for the purpose of optimizing client routing.
-Here they can be created, updated deleted and assigned.
+A table of :term:`Physical Location`\ s which may be assigned to servers and :term:`Cache Group`\ s, typically for the purpose of optimizing client routing.
 Each entry has the following columns:

-:Name:       The full name of the physical location
+:Name:       The full name of the :term:`Physical Location`
-:Short Name: A shorter, more human-friendly name for this physical location
+:Short Name: A shorter, more human-friendly name for this :term:`Physical Location`
-:Address:    The location's street address (street number and name)
+:Address:    The :term:`Physical Location`'s street address (street number and name)
-:City:       The city within which the location resides
+:City:       The city within which the :term:`Physical Location` resides
-:State:      The state within which the location's city lies
+:State:      The state within which the :term:`Physical Location`'s city lies
-:Region:     The Region to which this physical location has been assigned
+:Region:     The :term:`Region` to which this :term:`Physical Location` has been assigned

-Physical location management includes the ability to (where applicable):
+:term:`Physical Location` management includes the ability to (where applicable):

-- create a new physical location
+- create a new :term:`Physical Location`
-- update an existing physical location
+- update an existing :term:`Physical Location`
-- delete an existing physical location
+- delete an existing :term:`Physical Location`
-- view physical location servers
+- view :term:`Physical Location` servers

 Divisions
 ---------
-Here Divisions may be created and deleted, and their constituent Regions may be viewed.
-Each entry in the table on this page has the following fields:
+Each entry in the table of :term:`Division`\ s on this page has the following fields:

-:Name: The name of the Division
+:Name: The name of the :term:`Division`

-Division management includes the ability to (where applicable):
+:term:`Division` management includes the ability to (where applicable):

+- create a new :term:`Division`
+- delete an existing :term:`Division`
+- modify an existing :term:`Division`
+- view :term:`Region`\ s within a :term:`Division`

 Regions
 -------
-Regions are groups of :term:`Cache Group`\ s, and are themselves grouped into Divisions.
-Each entry in the table on this page has the following fields:
+Each entry in the table of :term:`Region`\ s on this page has the following fields:

-:Name:     The name of this Region
+:Name:     The name of this :term:`Region`
-:Division: The Division to which this Region is assigned
+:Division: The :term:`Division` to which this :term:`Region` is assigned

-Region management includes the ability to (where applicable):
+:term:`Region` management includes the ability to (where applicable):

-- create a new Region
+- create a new :term:`Region`
-- update an existing Region
+- update an existing :term:`Region`
-- delete an existing Region
+- delete an existing :term:`Region`
-- view Region physical locations
+- view :term:`Physical Location`\ s within a :term:`Region`

 ASNs
 ----
-Manage Autonomous System Numbers (ASNs).
+Manage :abbr:`ASN (Autonomous System Number)`\ s.
 Each entry in the table on this page has the following fields:

-:ASN:         The actual ASN
+:ASN:         The actual :abbr:`ASN (Autonomous System Number)`
-:Cache Group: The :term:`Cache Group` to which this ASN is assigned
+:Cache Group: The :term:`Cache Group` to which this :abbr:`ASN (Autonomous System Number)` is assigned

-ASN management includes the ability to (where applicable):
+:abbr:`ASN (Autonomous System Number)` management includes the ability to (where applicable):

-- create a new ASN
+- create a new :abbr:`ASN (Autonomous System Number)`
-- update an existing ASN
+- update an existing :abbr:`ASN (Autonomous System Number)`
-- delete an existing ASN
+- delete an existing :abbr:`ASN (Autonomous System Number)`

 .. seealso:: `Autonomous System (Internet) Wikipedia Page <https://en.wikipedia.org/wiki/Autonomous_system_(Internet)>`_

 Tools
 =====
+:guilabel:`Tools` contains various tools that don't directly relate to manipulating Traffic Control components or their groupings.

 .. figure:: ./images/tp_menu_tools.png
 	:align: center